|Climbing Cone Ridge - Where Are We?||Traverse to Station F|

 133:39:15 Mitchell: (Garbled).
 One of these boulders, Fredo, is broken open.
 They're really brown boulders on the outside, and the inner face that's broken is white, and then another one that most of it is white.
 They are right in the same area.

 133:39:33 Haise: Okay, Ed.
 I assume you're going...

 133:39:34 Shepard: Okay, I believe that's probably a...

 133:39:39 Mitchell: That's where we're headed right now.
 It's about 50 yards (45 m) away.

-[The distance from C' to Saddle Rock is about 60 meters, so Ed's estimate is reasonably good.]133:39:45 Shepard: Why don't you go on down and start, and let me bring the MET down.
+[According to the Cp-to-C1 traverse map, the distance from position marked "133:39:39" to Saddle Rock is about 60 meters, so Ed's estimate is reasonably good.]133:39:45 Shepard: Why don't you go on down and start, and let me bring the MET down.

 133:39:48 Mitchell: All right.
 Yeah.
 It's further than it looked.